youyanggu/covid19-forecast-hub-evaluation/README.md

 # Evaluation of COVID-19 Models

-**November 2 Update:** We have published our [Model Power Rankings](/summary/power_rankings.csv) that combines model performances for 1-6 week ahead forecasts for both the US and state-by-state.
+**November 2 Update:** We have published our [Model Power Rankings](/summary/power_rankings.csv) that combines model performances for 1-6 week ahead US and state-by-state forecasts.
 The source code to compute the power rankings is available [here](/power_rankings.py).

 **October 26 Update:** Moving forward, we will aim to update evaluations on a monthly basis.